 - When your chocolate has set, slice the hot cross bun in two and toast with butter, enjoy!

-Hot cross bun cupcakes - kids friendly recipe
+Hot cross bun cupcakes - easy hot cross buns recipe for kids

-Try this fun hot cross bun cupcakes recipe from Things To Do And See Melb East.
-This family made these yummy cupcakes with their daughter, a superstar baker, and now you can too.
+Join the fun by making your own hot cross bun cupcakes with the hot cross buns recipe for children from Things To Do And See Melb East.
+This family made these yummy cupcakes with their daughter, a superstar baker, and now you and your children can too.

 - 130g Self Raising Flour